cozy-labs/konnectors/docs/client-side-architecture.md

 - Main collection views (wizard, categories, configured konnectors…)
 - Ui components (input fields, secured fields, directory-selectors, interval-timer…)
-- Information subview (what does this konnector do?)
+- Informational subview (what does this konnector do?)
-- Configuration subview, which can be a dedicated one of the default built-in version
+- Configuration subview, which can be fully configured from the server side, or us a default template if none is provided

 A clever approach furbished by Vue.js ecosystem is the Vue-loader webpack's loader: it allows to  wrap in a single file all the needs to a dedicated component: template (markup), styles, and JS logics.
-This will allow community developers that need to create a custom view for their konnectors to wrap in one place all their behaviors, which will simplify contribution and maintenance, and will bring much more flexibility when we want to add features.
+This will allow community developers that need to create a custom component to wrap in one place all their behaviors, which will simplify contribution and maintenance, and will bring much more flexibility when we want to add features.

 ### Core API